Arishamays1/Project-1-Beyonce-s-Assistant-Survival-Game/README.md

 https://art.pixilart.com/82bb96bef58b9fd.png

 I wanted to make the game look more alive.
 Since the model was a still frame of Beyonce, I decided to go a step further and animate an 8bit version based off of the still picture.
-To do this, I drew the edited animations myself on Procreate on my iPad then cead a gif of each one.
+To do this, I drew the edited animations myself on Procreate on my iPad then created a gif of each one.
 Here are my sprites.